 It is light for systems

 Godot does not consume a lot of memory in the system.
-In fact, with just over 60MB, standard Godot is executable.
+In fact, the standard Godot is executable is just over 60MB.
 It also does not need installation.
 After you download it, all you need to do it to unzip it and get started.
 It is preferred by many because on top of its small file size, the engine is perfect for lower powered systems.
-It is important to note however note that, the in-engine performance of your system is directly linked to the performance of the finished product.
-This means that if your system’s engine is slow and buffery, the game will also be slow and jittery.

 Godot is a cross platform